 For Returned Peace Corps Volunteers (RPCVs)

 The Paul D. Coverdell Fellows Program at SIS works to promote a better understanding of other peoples on the part of Americans here in our local community.
 After serving as Peace Corps Volunteers, RPCVs bring home valuable experience and skills in education, program development, youth development, and cultural understanding while receiving a modest tuition benefit.
 RPCVs extend these skills and experiences to serve needs in Washington D.C. communities.
-During the 2013-2014 academic year 22 RPCVs are serving as SIS Peace Corps Fellows in in local schools, community youth organizations, and other service sites.
+During the 2016-2017 academic year nearly 50 RPCVs are serving as SIS Peace Corps Fellows in US based non-profits, schools, community youth organizations, and other service sites.

 Peace Corps Community Archive (PCCA)

 In 2012 the University Library, SIS, the National Peace Corps Association (NPCA), and other RPCVs from around the country launched the Peace Corps Community Archive (http://bender.library.american.edu/pcca/).
 PCCA collects, exhibits, and provides educational and public programs that document the experiences and impact of individuals who served in the Peace Corps and of individuals and institutions in host countries.
 It seeks to increase awareness of the history of the Peace Corps and create a directory of Peace Corps-related collections.

 The AU Peace Corps Community is a registered student organization that was established to bring together those with Peace Corps connections at American University.
 Members include a diverse group from the broad Peace Corps community including Returned Peace Corps Volunteers, Master's International students, former students of volunteers, and Peace Corps allies who are American University students or Alumni connecting together and representing the Peace Corps in our communities.